Does The zonoz FS-ONE 22MP Ultra High-Resolution 35mm Negative Film & Slide Converter Scanner Provide Both Speed And Quality?

 Are there any disadvantages that users are keen to highlight in their reviews of this zonoz FS-ONE 35mm Slide Scanner?

-Unfortunately, the overall satisfaction rating for this film negative scanner on Amazon is a little low.
+Unfortunately, the overall satisfaction rating for this film negative scanner is a little low.
 There are mixed reviews from users that either love it or hate it.
 Those that hate it expected a lot more in terms of the quality of final image.

 The sales description takes about high resolution images, but this is hit and miss.
 It all seems to depend on the material scanned and the settings.
 Some are happy with the digitised versions of modern negatives, but older slides can come through a little blurry.